blynkkk/blynkkk.github.io/BlynkBasics.md

 #Blynk Basics

 You can find [example sketches](https://github.com/blynkkk/blynk-library/tree/master/examples) covering basic Blynk Features.
-They are included in the libary.
+They are included in the library.
 All the sketches are designed to be easily combined with each other.

 ##How it works?
 **Blynk works over the Internet.** So the one and only requirement is that your hardware can talk to the Internet.

 No matter what type of connection you choose - Ethernet, Wi-Fi or maybe this new ESP8266 everyone is talking about – Blynk libraries and example sketches will get you online, connect to Blynk Server and pair up with your smartphone.

 <img src="images/architecture.png" style="width: 450px;"/>